mapeditor/tiled/docs/manual/automapping.rst

 Definition of Outputs
 ---------------------

-Outputs are generally defined by layers whichs name follows this scheme
+Outputs are generally defined by layers whichs name follows this scheme:

 **output[index]\_name**